Optometry practice software subscription audit

 Recall and reminder renewal owner

-Separate clinical/PMS costs from retail inventory, ecommerce, payment, and stock-management add-ons.
-Keep tools tied to active sales workflows; downgrade modules bought for a short campaign or supplier change.
+Separate clinical/PMS costs from retail POS, inventory, ecommerce, payment terminal, and ordering portal add-ons.
+Keep tools tied to active daily sales workflows; downgrade or cancel modules bought for a short campaign, supplier change, or ordering aggregator with low utilisation versus free supplier-direct portals.

-Compare paid accounts across PMS, M365/Google Workspace, Canva, email, booking, forms, and reporting tools against optometrists, dispensers, locums, admin, and leavers.
-Remove project-only or departed-user seats after handoff.
+Compare paid accounts across PMS, POS, M365/Google Workspace, Canva, email, booking, forms, and reporting tools against optometrists, dispensers, locums, admin, and leavers.
+Remove project-only, departed-user, or converted-trial seats after handoff.

 Manual audit vs StackSmart for optometry practices